ChihHsiangChien/classroom-maestro-web/README.md

 *   **Correct Pattern**: When two collections serve a similar purpose for the user (like `classrooms` and `courseware`), their security rules should be structured identically to ensure consistent and predictable behavior.

 ### 5. Transactional Updates vs. General Permissions

-*   **Mistake**: Assuming that because a user with high privileges (e.g., a teacher) initiates a feature, the permissions for subsequent actions within that feature are automatically covered for all participants.
+*   **Mistake**: Assuming that because a high-privilege user (teacher) initiates a feature, the permissions for subsequent actions within that feature are automatically covered for all participants.
-*   **Symptom**: An interactive feature like "Race" (搶權) is successfully started by the teacher, but fails with a `permission-denied` error when a student tries to interact with it (e.g., claim the win).
+*   **Symptom**: The "Race" (搶權) feature, started by a teacher, fails with `permission-denied` when a student tries to claim the win.
-*   **Root Cause**: The feature's logic requires a user with lower privileges (a student) to perform a write/update operation on a document owned by a user with higher privileges (the teacher's `classroom` document).
-The general security rule correctly restricts `update` permissions to the owner, thus blocking the student's legitimate action within the feature's flow.
+*   **Root Cause**: The feature requires a low-privilege user (student) to update a document owned by a high-privilege user (the teacher's `classroom` document).
+The general security rule correctly restricts `update` to the owner, blocking the student's legitimate action.
 The atomicity of a Firestore Transaction does not bypass this fundamental permission check.
-*   **Learning**: Features that require cross-privilege updates need their own, highly-specific security rules.
-It is a mistake to loosen the general `update` rule.
-The correct pattern is to add a separate, narrow rule that allows a non-owner to update *only specific fields* under *very specific conditions*.
+*   **Learning & Correct Pattern**: Never broadly open up `update` permissions.
+Instead, create a **narrow, surgical exception** for the specific cross-privilege action.
+The rule must validate the state transition and ensure no other data is tampered with.
+The correct rule for the "Race" feature should enforce all of the following:
+    1. The user must be authenticated (`isAuthenticated()`).
+    2. The race must currently be in the `pending` state (`resource.data.race.status == 'pending'`).
+    3. The student must be claiming the win for themselves (`request.resource.data.race.winnerId == request.auth.uid`).
+    4. The only field being modified in the entire document must be the `race` field (`request.resource.data.diff(resource.data).affectedKeys().hasOnly(['race'])`).
     This keeps the document secure while enabling the feature.